Check the Better Business Bureau (BBB)

 Cracks and voids are addressed by our LRB and TAV products to plug-up the larger areas that need treated.

 We just don’t mitigate water by lessening the amount of water in your basement, we ELIMINATE it!
-Visit our basement waterproofing page to learn more about the benefits of our Do-It-Yourself system then CONTACT US TODAY to order!
+Visit our basement waterproofing page to learn more about the benefits of our Do-It-Yourself basement flooding solution then CONTACT US TODAY to order!

 Traditional basement waterproofing companies will lead you to believe that all sorts of elaborate and expensive procedures will have to take place to effectively waterproof your basement.
 Digging, trenching, redirecting . . . basically doing an extremely involved and labor-extensive operation to take care of moisture in your basement.